PetCaseFinder

 Plain-English summary

-A 5-year-old Haflinger gelding was treated for squamous cell carcinoma, a type of skin cancer, located on both eyes.
-The horse underwent a procedure where a medication called bleomycin was injected directly into the tumors, followed by a technique called electroporation, which uses electric pulses to enhance the treatment.
-After this treatment, the tumors completely disappeared, and there were no signs of them coming back during follow-up.
-The side effects were mild, and there was no damage to the surrounding healthy tissue.
-Overall, this method proved to be a safe and effective way to treat these eye tumors in this horse.
+A 5-year-old Haflinger gelding was treated for squamous cell carcinoma (a type of skin cancer) in both eyes.
+The treatment involved injecting a chemotherapy drug called bleomycin directly into the tumors, followed by a procedure called electrochemotherapy, which uses electric pulses to enhance the drug's effectiveness.
+The horse responded very well, with complete removal of the tumors and no signs of them coming back during follow-up.
+The treatment was safe, causing only mild side effects without harming the surrounding healthy tissue.

 Abstract